Hollywood Sign

 Let’s start with the bad news: Hollywood can be pretty disappointing.
 Yes, there are still some movie studios here, and yes, there’s some worthwhile history.
 But it’s probably not the Tinseltown paradise you’re expecting: Hollywood is basically just a district in L.A. with a lot less glitz and moviemaking magic than you’d hope for and a lot more decay and traffic.

-But here’s the good news: Hollywood is having a bit of a moment right now.
+But here’s the good news: Hollywood (the neighborhood, that is—certainly not the industry) is having a bit of a moment in recent years.
 High-end celebrity hangouts and hotel bars feel right at home with tucked-away cocktail bars and bespoke coffee shops—and there seem to be more and more by the day.

 Where exactly is Hollywood?